-The Alice Birney Waldorf-Inspired K-8 School Mission is to accept children with honor and respect, educate them with love, and prepare them for lives of freedom and responsibility.
-Children of all capabilities will learn and develop their strengths, master their weaknesses and exit Alice Birney prepared to excel in all subject areas in the high school of their choice.
-By graduation, students are expected to be proficient in core academic areas as well as visual and performing arts as demonstrated in their culminating 8th grade projects.
-Alice Birney students will be prepared and motivated to continue as life-long learners.
+The Alice Birney School Mission is to receive every child with open eyes, open arms, and an open heart, recognizing that each one brings unique qualities, gifts, and talents that can be fully realized when the essence of the education offered is imbued with gratitude for sacred learning, love for the endeavor, and respect for the child’s autonomy and freedom.
+Throughout their journey, Alice Birney students are prepared to do their best and most beautiful work in all subject areas so they may apply to the high school of their choice.
+By 8th grade promotion, students are expected to be proficient in core academic areas as well as visual and performing arts as demonstrated in their culminating 8th grade projects.
+Alice Birney students will be prepared and motivated to continue as lifelong learners.

 Alice Birney was the subject of a study by the Stanford Center for Opportunity Policy in Education: Growing a Waldorf-Inspired Approach in a Public School District (PDF) By Diane Friedlaender, Kyle Beckham, Xinhua Zheng, and Linda Darling-Hammond.

 Alice Birney is a member of the Alliance for Public Waldorf Education.

 Public Waldorf is a service-mark of the Association of Waldorf Schools of North America and used pursuant to a license.